Sharad Pawar: Career since 2014

-In January 2012, Pawar announced that he would not contest the 2014 Lok Sabha elections, to make way for young leadership.
-Pawar is at present a member of the Rajya Sabha.
+In January 2012, Pawar announced that he would not contest the 2014 Lok Sabha elections, to make way for younger leadership.
+Currently, he is a member of the Rajya Sabha.
 He was elected to the body in April 2014 for a six-year term.
 He lost his ministerial position after the BJP-led NDA defeated the ruling UPA government, in which Pawar was the minister of agriculture, in the 2014 general elections.
 Pawar's NCP also lost power in Maharashtra after the 2014 assembly elections.
 The BJP won a plurality of seats in the new assembly and initially formed a minority government with outside support from the NCP.
-The BJP's estranged ally, the Shiv Sena later joined the BJP-led government, and that government then did not need the support of the NCP.
+The BJP's estranged ally, the Shiv Sena, later joined the BJP-led government, and that government then did not need the support of the NCP.
 In May 2017, Pawar ruled out being a candidate for the June 2017 Indian presidential election.

-In the 2019 elections to the Lok Sabha, Pawar's NCP and the Congress party had a seat-sharing arrangement.
-Similarly, despite ideological differences, the BJP and Shiv Sena once again contested the elections together under the National Democratic Alliance (NDA) banner.
-The election resulted in a landslide victory to Narendra Modi's BJP.
+In the 2019 Lok Sabha elections, Pawar's NCP and the Congress party had a seat-sharing arrangement.
+Similarly, despite ideological differences, the BJP and the Shiv Sena once again contested the elections together under the National Democratic Alliance (NDA) banner.
+The election resulted in a landslide victory for Narendra Modi's BJP.
 Out of the 48 seats in Maharashtra, the Congress party won only one seat in the state, whereas the NCP won five seats from its stronghold of western Maharashtra.